Creating your own business seems like a good idea. Just think of an idea, set it up and get to work.

 A limited company will be taxed as a corporation, which means that if your annual income is over £40,000, you might find better tax relief than as a sole trader.

-If your company is all about you, and your skills, whether you’re an electrician, a barber or an artist, then being a sole trader might suit you better.
+If your business is all about you, and your skills, whether you’re an electrician, a barber or an artist, then being a sole trader might suit you better.
 This will also give you greater control over the business and the decisions that are made, where a limited company may have shareholders or other people involved in the decision making process.

 LTD vs PLC